fbpx

 Tubing Liaison

-“I’m a 24 year old student, currently studying a masters of research in biomolecular science.
-I’ve been a tubing supervisor for the past 8 years, having started as a volunteer before coming a paid member of staff.
+Currently studying for my PhD in biomolecular science at UEA.
+I will have been a tubing supervisor for a decade, this November, having started as a volunteer before coming a paid member of staff.
 I eventually took the role of senior lead supervisor which allowed me to help implement changes and work with the rest of the team to making tubing a safer and more enjoyable experience for staff and customers alike.

 I have been a member down the club since I was 12 years old.
 I was a member of the race team for many years also and now occasionally can be found at masters.